HL7/fhir-saner/fsh/ig-data/input/pagecontent/1_overview.md

 HL7 Version 2 Table 0116 [Bed Status Provides Vocabulary](https://www.hl7.org/fhir/v2/0116/index.html) that can describe the status of a bed, and has been adopted as the [Extensible](https://www.hl7.org/fhir/terminologies.html#extensible) vocabulary for `Location.operationalStatus` in the Location resource in FHIR R4.

+##### Codes used for Stratifying Populations
+Other codes are essential for stratifying populations to determine the impact of disease, by age, gender or race and ethnicity, either to determine risk factors, or identify disparities in treatment.
+Existing code sets are available to support these sorts of stratification efforts.

+##### New Codes
+Until COVID-19 and SARS-Cov-2 were discovered, codes to describe the disease, diagnostic tests, antibody tests, or test results did not exist because these concepts did not yet exist.
+Since then organizations like LOINC, SNOMED and CMS responsible for managing code systems used by EHR and other Health IT systems have produced codes where needed, and developed value sets and guidelines for coding conditions and situations related to COVID-19 including diagnosis, evaluation, treatment, procedures, and medications associated with the disease.

+These new codes and guidelines for use of existing codes support:

+* Laboratory Testing and Results
+* Diagnosis of COVID-19
+* Suspected Diagnosis of COVID-19
+* Suspected or actual Exposure to COVID-19